 Plant-based protein is part of the reason that the peanut butter-stuffed dates make such a great, filling snack.

 Honestly?
 I never thought I’d become a “vegan protein dietitian,” as I now jokingly refer to myself with clients.
 But I’ve come to see how important protein contributes to satiety, energy, and immunity.

 This is true in general, but it’s especially important for those who are transitioning away from, or reducing, animal protein in their diet.
 Sourcing protein on a plant-based diet can be a learning curve.

-I lean on legumes, soy foods, and vegan meats for protein in my meals, but I also love adding a high-quality protein powder to my smoothies and snacks.
+I lean on legumes, soy foods, and vegan meats for protein in my meals.
+However, plant-based protein powders can also make easy additions to overnight oats, smoothies, and snacks.

 The first step in making the stuffed dates is to cut each medjool date open and remove the pit.
 To do this, simply make a lengthwise cut in the date with a paring knife.
 It should be easy to find and retrieve the pit.

 Next, you’ll combine the ingredients for stuffing the date: protein powder, peanut butter, and maple syrup.
 It’s a soft, but slightly sticky mixture that you’ll stuff into each date by the heaping tablespoon.

 Next, you’ll melt vegan dark chocolate (morsels, chips, or chopped chocolate bar) in the microwave (or over a double boiler).
 Use a tablespoon to drizzle each date generously with melted chocolate.